 The White Pass Summit is located near the Canada/US border.
 Pull over at the “Welcome to Alaska” sign for a great photo opportunity of the valley.
 There’s also a Klondike Gold Rush Monument.

 The “Tormented” Valley

 After you cross into Canada, the landscape drastically changes into something truly unique.
-It honestly looked like we were on another planet!

 The Tormented Valley consists of wind-battered rocks, a sparse forest of 300 year old trees, and sparkling blue lakes.
 This sub-arctic alpine tundra is one of the most unique eco-systems in North America and will have you pulling over multiple times to take pictures of this exceptional landscape.